 Question: Can you describe your overall quality of life before and after you started using ketamine infusion therapy for depression?

-A: If I were to rate my depression rate on a scale of 1 to 10, I would say I was at a 9 before my ketamine journey, and I had been around that, on and off, for like 10 years.
-I was anxious, I was desperate, I was never in a place of calm, and I had pretty much given up on living a normal life like I had before my husband passed away.
+A: If I were to rate my depression rate on a scale of 1 to 10, I would say I was at a nine before my ketamine journey, and I had been around that, on and off, for like 10 years.
+I was anxious, desperate, never in a place of calm, and I had pretty much given up on living a normal life like I had before my husband passed away.
 But since I started getting ketamine, I have rarely felt like that, if at all.
-I’ll still have some depression but I find I can overcome and feel in control again.
+I’ll still have some depression, but I can overcome and feel in control again.
 I’m back to enjoying hanging out with family and friends.

-Question: It’s been 3 years since your first series of ketamine infusions.
+Question: It’s been three years since your first series of ketamine infusions.
 Do you still receive ketamine?

-A: Yes, I have been receiving ketamine infusions every two weeks for about 3 years now.
-Though it isn’t as frequent as the first series, I’m told that it’s needed to maintain all of the progress I have made.
-They’re still a bit odd but I must admit, I kind of look forward to them!
+A: I have received ketamine infusions every two weeks for about 3 years now.
+Though it isn’t as frequent as the first series, I’m told it’s needed to maintain all of my progress.
+They’re still a bit odd, but I must admit, I kind of look forward to them!

 Question: How does ketamine therapy compare to your past treatments for depression?

 A: It’s just a lot more effective, at least for me.
-I recall that, within an hour of my first infusion, I knew right away that it was going to work, as I felt noticeably more relieved.
-I don’t believe it has any serious side effects, I get a bit dizzy from time-to-time, but otherwise, no issues.
+I recall that, within an hour of my first infusion, I knew right away that it would work, as I felt noticeably more relieved.
+I don’t believe it has any serious side effects, and I get a bit dizzy from time to time, but otherwise, no issues.
 And to be honest, so many of the antidepressants I had been taking were causing unpleasant side effects that I would not want to go back to them.

 Question: So, on the question of adverse effects, you haven’t noticed anything meaningful?

 A: No. Aside from the experience during the infusion itself, I have never had any long-term adverse effects.
-I have heard about some alternative medicines that cause lingering effects like liver problems, weight gain, mood swings, but I haven’t personally experienced any of this from ketamine.
-And of course, I have a medical team around me that ensures I get the right dosage given my weight, medical history, and things like that, so they are probably minimizing the side effects carefully.
+I have heard about some alternative medicines that cause lingering effects like liver problems, weight gain, and mood swings, but I haven’t personally experienced any of this from ketamine.
+And, of course, I have a medical team around me that ensures I get the right dosage given my weight, medical history, and things like that, so they are probably minimizing the side effects carefully.
 They also give me anti-nausea medication to make sure I don’t feel awful during or after the treatment.
-And of course I’m hooked up to all sorts of monitors to make sure I don’t have any serious complications during the session as well.
+And of course, I’m hooked up to all sorts of monitors to ensure I don’t have any serious complications during the session.

 Question: Ketamine treatments are expensive.
 Do you think it was worth the cost?